0xturner/type-cache/README.md

 # memory-db

-An in memory db implemented in Typescript
+An experimental in memory key value store implemented in Typescript